Immigration Library - Visa Revalidation FAQ

 Q: What is a Third Country Visa?

 A: It is a visa to the U.S. obtained in a country that is not your home country.
-Usually, it refers to a visa application or visa obtained from a U.S. consulate located in Canada or Mexico.
+Usually, it refers to a visa application or visa obtained from an U.S. Consulate located in Canada or Mexico.
 For more information about Third Country Visas, please click here.

 Q: What are the differences between a Third Country Visa and Visa Revalidation through the State Department?

-Q: Between Visa Revalidation through the State Department and a Third Country Visa, which is preferable?
+Q: Between Visa Revalidation through the State Department and Third Country Visa, which is preferred?

-A: Since you do not need to leave the U.S, a revalidation through the State Department is preferred, provided you meet all the necessary qualifications.
+A: Since you do not need to leave the U.S, Visa Revalidation through the State Department is preferred, provided you meet all qualifications.

 Example:

 Anna is out of U.S. status.
-Annais unable to qualify for Visa Revalidation through the State Department since she is out of status and does not have a valid E, H, L, O, or P status.
+Carrie is unable to qualify for Visa Revalidation through the State Department since she is out of status and does not have a valid E, H, L, O, or P status.

 Example: